anupyldd/nmtest/README.md

     ```
 4) Single test through template initialization.
 Works in global scope like *Method 3*
 and does not require naming each test.
-Stricter syntax and requires the test to be in a source file (not header).
-*(Left in mainly because it's an interesting trick to avoid naming each individual test object.
-Can be used, but is quite finicky)*
    ```c++
    template class TestT<
        "suite name",